croemheld/lkm-rootkit/README.md

 # rootkit-kernel-module
 A linux kernel module for hooking and exploiting kernel functions and user data.

+> **Note**: This loadable kernel module was developed using linux kernel version *4.4.13*.
+Should you have problems compiling this module, please check for your kernel version first.

 ### Rootkit functionalities:
 - [Covert communication channel](#covert-communication-channel)
 - [System call table hook](#system-call-table-hook)